QuTech-Delft/OpenQL/docs/mapping.rst

   - ``yes:``
     allow commutation of two-qubit CZ/CNOT gates;
+    e.g. when one isn't nearest-neighbor
-    e.g. when one later one is already nearest-neighbor, allow it to be mapped before an earlier one which isn’t nearest-neighbor
+    but one that comes later in the circuit but commutes  with the earlier one is NN now, allow the later one to be mapped before the earlier one

 - ``print_dot_graphs``
   When it has the value ``yes``, the mapper produces in the output directory